9 Common Donation Page Mistakes (and Solutions!)

 Forcing donors to create an account sharply decreases the number of donations that your nonprofit could be receiving with your online donation form.

 Instead, try giving donors a choice of creating an account or donating as a guest.
 You can do this in a pop-up window that also explains the benefit of creating an account.

 A cluttered donation form won’t appeal to anyone and the bottom line is that you shouldn’t require donors to make an account to donate.

 Your online donation platform should give you this customization option or have preset forms that follow this structure.
-For more advice on the platform selection process, check out this @Pay article.

 How to fix it: Limit the number of required fields on your donation page for a higher donor conversion rate.
 Don’t require your donors to create an account to give, but provide them with the option to create a profile to track their donations and involvement.